 Toddlers do not understand that pieces of Lego are not tasty snacks but indeed choking hazards.

-Due to the youngest child being the most vulnerable and having the least mobility, I find them easier to corral in the bathroom/kitchen/bedroom and keep a close eye on matters.
+Due to the youngest child being the most vulnerable and having the least mobility, they’re easier to corral in the bathroom/kitchen/bedroom and keep a close eye on matters.

 Once again, you’re seriously looking at another couple of years before you can safely have a little relax on the toilet on your own.

 2) Keep baby’s bedroom door shut.

 Toddlers are, by their very nature, curious creatures, so they are all over a sleeping baby like a sugared kid on a Hershey bar.
-As a mother of a new baby, there is nothing more annoying than your toddler constantly waking up your baby, yet it will inevitably happen.
+As a mother of a new baby, nothing is more annoying than your toddler constantly waking up your baby, yet it will inevitably happen.
 All the freakin’ time.
 Noise and tears and little elephants stomping up the hall outside the baby’s room—this much is pretty well unavoidable.
 If the door is closed, however, what you can avoid is the toddler climbing into the cot, putting toys in the cot or smothering the baby with blankets and love.

 3) Do not entrust your toddler to keep an eye on the baby.